 The Pacific white-sided dolphin is found throughout the temperate North Pacific, in a relatively narrow distribution between 38°N and 47°N (Brownell et al. 1999).
 Recently it has been suggested that the species could be experiencing a poleward shift in occurrence at both the northern and southern limits of its range associated with increases in water temperature (Salvadeo et al. 2010).
 From surveys conducted in the North Pacific, Buckland et al. (1993a) estimated that there were a total of 931,000 Pacific white-sided dolphins, and Miyashita (1993b) estimated an abundance of 988,000.
-Two stocks are identified in the U.S: the North Pacific and the California/Oregon/Washington stocks (Allen and Angliss 2010).
+Two stocks are identified in the U.S.: the North Pacific and the California/Oregon/Washington stocks (Allen and Angliss 2010).
 As there have been no comprehensive surveys for Pacific white-sided dolphins in Alaska, the portion of the Buckland et al. (1993a) estimate derived from sightings north of 45°N in GOA waters (26,880) is used as the minimum population estimate of the North Pacific stock (Allen and Angliss 2010).

 The species is common both on the high seas and along the continental margins, and animals are known to enter the inshore passes of southeast Alaska, B.C., and Washington (Leatherwood et al. 1984; Dahlheim and Towell 1994; Ferrero and Walker 1996).
-Pacific white-sided dolphins form large groups, averaging 90, with groups of more than 3000 known (Van Waerebeek and Würsig 2002).
+Pacific white-sided dolphins form large groups, averaging 90 individuals, but groups of more than 3000 are known (Van Waerebeek and Würsig 2002).
 Pacific white-sided dolphins often associate with other species, including cetaceans, pinnipeds, and seabirds.
 In particular, they are frequently seen in mixed-species schools with Risso's and northern right whale dolphins (Green et al. 1993).
-Pacific white-sided dolphins are very inquisitive and are known to approach stationary boats (Carwardine 1995).
-They are highly acrobatic, commonly bowriding, and often leaping, flipping, or somersaulting (Jefferson et al. 1993).
+Pacific white-sided dolphins are very inquisitive and may approach stationary boats (Carwardine 1995).
+They are highly acrobatic, commonly bowride, and often leap, flip, or somersault (Jefferson et al. 1993).

 During winter, this species is most abundant in California slope and offshore areas; as northern marine waters begin to warm in the spring, it appears to move north to slope and offshore waters off Oregon/Washington (Green et al. 1992, 1993; Forney 1994; Forney et al. 1995; Buchanan et al. 2001; Barlow 2003).
-During summer, Pacific white-sided dolphins occur north into the GOA and west to Amchitka in the Aleutian Islands, but rarely in the southern Bering Sea (Allen and Angliss 2010).
-Sightings in the GOA and Aleutian Islands have been documented in the summer by Waite (2003) and Wade et al. (2003), and in the spring in shelf waters southeast of Kodiak Island by Rone et al. (2010).
+During the summer, Pacific white-sided dolphins occur north into the GOA and west to Amchitka in the Aleutian Islands, but rarely in the southern Bering Sea (Allen and Angliss 2010).
+Moore et al. (2002b) documented a single sighting of eight Pacific white-sided dolphins in the southeast Bering Sea along the Alaska Peninsula.
+Sightings in the GOA and Aleutian Islands have been documented in the summer by Waite (2003) and Wade et al. (2003), and in the spring to the southeast of Kodiak Island by Rone et al. (2010).
 Dahlheim and Towell (1994) reported sightings for southeast Alaska.